 I am also an active member of several divisions of the American Psychological Association, as well as a member of the Washington Center for Psychoanalysis (WCP).
-I am highly committed to my own professional development and am currently enrolled as a student in the Psychoanalytic Studies Program at the WCP and a graduate of the Center’s Contemporary Psychoanalytic Couple and Family Therapy Training Program at the WCP.
+I am highly committed to my own professional development and am currently enrolled as a student in the Psychoanalytic Studies Program at the WCP and a graduate of the Center’s Contemporary Psychoanalytic Couple and Family Therapy Training Program.

 I studied International Relations and German Literature at the University of Virginia, where I graduated with High Honors.
 Before embarking on my graduate studies, I worked for several years in both the public and private sectors.
 I have had the fortune to work in a number of clinical settings during graduate school, including community mental health clinics, public schools, psychiatric hospitals, and university counseling centers.
 I completed an APA-accredited internship at the Johns Hopkins University and an APPIC-accredited postdoctoral fellowship at the George Washington University, where I also received my doctoral degree.
 These varied clinical experiences have exposed me to a wide range of clients and presenting concerns.
 I have an extensive understanding and training in the treatment of mental disorders such as major depression, bipolar disorder, anxiety, schizophrenia, post-traumatic stress disorder (PTSD), substance abuse, and personality disorders.
 In addition to these areas I have advanced training and an interest in men’s issues, LGBT concerns, and sexual assault and trauma.